Compare fuel cards

 1. Cut down on admin time

-Your admin team doesn't need to log purchases from paper receipts because fuel cards keep an electronic record of your fuel-related transactions.
+Your admin team doesn't need to log purchases from paper receipts because fuel cards keep an electronic record of your fuel-related transactions, separating out the VAT.

 2. Simplify your accounting